yarovyjyurets/git/README.md

 everything.
 Certain resources (like Secrets, which we’ll introduce in chapter 7) are preserved and need to be deleted explicitly.

+---
+# Replication and other controllers: deploying managed pods
 ReplicationController
 -
 It has three essential parts: